Aadrita.space

 I am a third year (final year) student pursuing a B.Sc.
 (Hons) in Mathematics and Computer Science at Chennai Mathematical Institute, India.

-My interests have shifted a lot over the last few years, but I do seem to be consistently interested in things which Conway was, and generally in sort of discrete, combinatorial things.
+My interests have shifted a lot, but I do seem to be consistently interested in things which Conway was, and in general in sort of discrete, combinatorial things.
+My favourite courses so far have probably Discrete Mathematics, Theory of Computation, Algebra II (Group Theory), and Combinatorial Group Theory.
+I also enjoy programming a lot and writing code to illustrate math-related things.

-I had an interest in Knot Theory from before joining CMI.
-This led me to doing a summer reading project on Combinatorial Group Theory, and taking an additional course on Combinatorial Group Theory in my third semester.
-After that, I did a short reading project on Knot Theory, mostly reading about Virtual Knots.
+I have had an interest in Knot Theory from even before joining CMI, which turned into an interest in Combinatorial Group Theory, which turned into an interested in Tilings, and in particular Heesch's Tiling Problem.
 I was also interested in Combinatorial Game (note 'Game' and not 'Group') Theory from before joining CMI.
 I am still interested in both of these to some extent, but haven't had much time to pursue them.

-This semester, I have started to give talks.
-Link to slides/references (nothing is LaTeXed):
+This semester, I have started to give talks occasionally.
+Link to slides/references (none of these are LaTeXed):

 - The Word Problem, 31 July 2025: An introduction to free groups, group presentations, the proof of the Word Problem (main idea is to simulate the halting problem for Turing Machines with groups) first for semigroups and then for groups, looking at interesting related theorems/proofs (Adian-Rabin Theorem etc.), HNN extensions and looking at some particular examples of groups where the word problem is solved (e.g. residually finite groups, Garside Normal Form for braid groups etc.)